PeytonNash/adsp_32014_final/README.md

 ## Data Used

 We will be using the publicly available **Last.fm dataset**, which contains over **1 million** user–song listening records.

-- The team will perform necessary data preprocessing to extract the most informative features while managing computational resources.
 - **Dataset link:**
   [HetRec 2011 — Last.fm Dataset (GroupLens)](https://grouplens.org/datasets/hetrec-2011/)